-Best Resort In Fiji For Those Who Like To Party
+Best Place to Stay in Fiji For Those Who Like To Party

 Beachcomber Island resort is in the heart of the Mamanuca Islands and only 19km from Nadi airport.
-One of the best resorts in Fiji for backpackers and those young at heart as it’s relaxed atmosphere and fun reputation go hand in hand to help you create unmissable memories.
+It is the best place to stay in Fiji for backpackers and those young at heart as it’s relaxed atmosphere and fun reputation go hand in hand to help you create unmissable memories.

 With the option of dorm accommodation or a private bure, both styles are surrounded by sea and sand – you’ll literally be sleeping on a private island!
 Our bure was complete with our own private section of beach and a fabulous hammock, big enough for two.

 Food is provided on an all inclusive basis, served buffet style with affordable drinks available to purchase from the lively beachcomber bar.
 As it is only a 45 minute cruise from Denarau Marina, it is also one of the best Fiji resorts for a day trip.
 Allowing you a taste of island life before heading back to the mainland – perfect if you are backpacking Fiji on a budget.

 Octopus Resort, Waya Island

-Best Resort In Fiji For Families & Backpackers Alike
+Ideal Fiji Resort For Families & Backpackers Alike

 Located on Waya Island, part of the Yasawa Islands group, Octopus Resort is situated on the pristine Likuliku Bay.
 It can be reached via ferry from Nadi and is the perfect place for ocean and land activities.